Welcome to Yellowstone Valley Audubon Society

 Recycle Your Aluminum with YVAS and Support YVAS’ Educational Fund

-Aluminum cans, old license plates, signs and other aluminum items (magnet will not attach) can be dropped off in secure bags at one of three convenient places: by the garage at 918 Avenue C or at 519 Highland Park Drive, or bring them to our Chapter Programs September through May (information above).
-The Education Fund supports a variety of projects – educational signs in public parks, Citizen Science Kits at the Billings Public Library and educational projects as requested.
-If you have a large load, call Larry (406-855-9832) and he will be happy to pick it up.
+Aluminum cans, old license plates, signs and other aluminum items (magnet will not attach) can be dropped off in secure bags at 918 Avenue C by the garage or they can be left with a board member at the Chapter Meetings September through May (information above).
+The refund received go toward YVAS’ Education Fund which supports a variety of projects – educational signs in public parks, Citizen Science Kits at the Billings Public Library and educational projects as requested.
+If you have several bags, call Larry (406-855-9832) and he will be happy to pick it up.

 Killing of Native Migratory Birds to Save Nonnative Fish